 2. Calling Home

 No need to explain this one.
 Being away from the ones you ❤️ absolutely sucks.
 Thankfully, technology makes this obstacle a little bit easier to manage.
-Video calling Mom and Dad may not be the same as actually being home, but programs such as Skype, Facebook Video Calling, and FaceTime gives you the benefit of the next best thing.
+Video calling Mom and Dad may not be the same as actually being home, but programs such as Skype, Facebook Video Calling, and FaceTime or FaceTime on Android gives you the benefit of the next best thing.
 If you're an NGL Connection customer, you'll be able to enjoy an additional speed upgrade to ensure calling home isn't a headache.

 3. Roasting Chestnuts Around An Artificial Fire